badgerloop-software/Controls/README.md

 As we encounter problems attempting to install, compile, and upload our code, we will try to post solutions here.
 * When uploading code, if you get an error saying that you must specify the upload port, a few solutions might work.
   * First try to install the Nucleo-F429ZI drivers you can find online.
   * If this doesn't work, open the `platformio.ini` file and you can specify the upload port here.
-You can add the line of code 'upload_port = YOUR_PATH' where YOUR_PATH is the path you can find the microcontroller plugged in via usb.
+You can add the line of code `upload_port = YOUR_PATH` where YOUR_PATH is the path you can find the microcontroller plugged in via usb.
 For windows users, look in the file explorer and see what letter drive this is.
-It could be the 'D:/' drive for example, so you would type 'upload_file = D:/".
+It could be the 'D:/' drive for example, so you would type `upload_port = D:/`.
 After adding this line of code it should upload correctly.